jrkoch127/ahed_ads_project/README.md

 ahed_pubs.to_excel("AHED/ahed_pubs.xlsx", index=False)
 ```

 After creating a single data frame, I assessed the data provided and chose to use [OpenRefine](https://openrefine.org/) to clean up, transform, and normalize the data.
-OpenRefine is an open-source application for working with messy data.
+OpenRefine is an open-source application for working with noisy data.
 I recently attended training at a [Smithsonian Data Carpentries Workshop](https://datascience.si.edu/carpentries) where I learned about OpenRefine, its uses, and benefits for data cleanup.

 Using OpenRefine, I was able to transform the journal data; normalizing publication titles, volume and issue numbers, and standardizing formatting.
-I even found additional DOIs that were misrepresented in the Journal field and moved them to the DOI field.
+This also helped me discover additional DOIs in the Journal field.
 In addition, I made transformations such as trimming whitespace, fixing typos as I caught them, simplifying column headers, and removing duplicate entries.
 The transformation and deduplication process narrowed down the AHED paper list from 892 to 797 items.

   <b>Step 1.2: Isolate the list of DOIs</b>